Asia Markets Rally As Fed Unveils game Changer Support Measures - UrduPoint

 While most of the planet goes into lockdown, traders gave a massive thumbs up to the US central bank's pledge to essentially print cash in a move not seen since the global financial crisis more than a decade ago.

-The Fed, which has already slashed interest rates to record lows, said it will buy unlimited amounts of Treasury debt and take steps to lend directly to small- and medium-sized firms hammered by a lockdown across the country.
+The Fed, which has already slashed interest rates to record lows, said it will buy unlimited amounts of Treasury debt and take steps to lend directly to small- and medium-sized firms hammered by restrictions across the country.

-The plan failed to inspire US traders, with all three main indexes on Wall Street sliding, but equities in Asia flew out of the blocks with Tokyo ending the morning 6.7 percent higher.
+The plan failed to inspire US traders, with all three main indexes on Wall Street sliding, but equities in Asia rallied with Tokyo ending more than seven percent higher.

 The Nikkei was given extra lift by a Bank of Japan decision to embark on its own massive bond-buying scheme.

-Seoul was up more than six percent, Hong Kong and Singapore each rose more than four percent, and Wellington and Taipei surged more than five percent apiece.
+Seoul was up more than eight percent, Hong Kong, Sydney, Singapore and Taipei each rose more than four percent, and Wellington lifted more than seven percent.

-Sydney gained three percent, while Shanghai, Jakarta and Manila were up more than one percent.
+Shanghai and Mumbai added two percent, Bangkok more than one percent and Manila 0.7 percent, though Jakarta fell almost one percent.

-AxiCorp's Stephen Innes said the region was waking up to "the most significant monetary experiment in the history of financial markets".
+AxiCorp's Stephen Innes called the Fed's move "the most significant monetary experiment in the history of financial markets".

 "Asian investors like what they see from an all-in Fed, which is being viewed in a very impressive light for both Main and Wall Street, even as the US congress dithers," he added.